QUAIL SEEDS

 per item

 An Italian heirloom chicory with perennial tendencies.
 Green leaves make a loose head, and are hardy to 5 degrees for short periods.
 Mild flavor from early cuttings of loose leaves for salad to the mature head in winter.
 Sweetest when young.
+Well-suited to cutting as baby greens.
 A great choice as a fall crop or in a permaculture setting.

 • Facebook